 The Tower of London, officially ‘Her Majesty’s Royal Palace and Fortress’ lies on the north bank of the River Thames, and dates back to the Norman Conquest in the 11th century.
 While beginning life as a castle, and technically still considered one, the stronghold took on a very different role than that of a castle centuries ago.
 The central white tower building, from which the fortress received its name, was built by William the Conqueror in 1078.

 From its inception, the fortress doubled as a royal residence and state prison.
-Several phases of expansion were added under subsequent kings, and by the late 13th century the fortress had more or less retained the same layout we see today.
-The Tower remains one of Britain’s most famous and most visited tourist attractions.
-It receives its acclaim largely from its days as a prison, which saw some of Britain’s most notorious figures, like Anne Boylen.
+The Tower remains one of Britain’s most famous and most visited tourist attractions largely from its days as a prison, which saw some of Britain’s most notorious figures, like Anne Boleyn.
 The grounds include a number of museums and exhibits featuring artifacts from British history, with the center piece being the crown jewels.

 #4 Caernarfon Castle